 St. Paul declares in his First Letter to the Corinthians, "Now there are varieties of gifts, but the same Spirit; and there are varieties of services, but the same Lord; and there are varieties of activities, but it is the same God who activates all of them in everyone.
 To each is given the manifestation of the Spirit for the common good."

 Each person has unique gifts.
-Our members contribute to the life of St. Helena's/Santa Elena in a variety of ways by offering their time and talent.
+Our members contribute to the life of St. Helena's in a variety of ways by offering their time and talent.
 We clean the building and mow the lawn.
 We volunteer our business expertise and bring communion to the homebound.
 We teach Sunday School and read the lessons at Mass.
 We make in-kind donations of picnic tables and paper towels.
 All of these efforts build up the parish and are of both spiritual and financial value.
 Please let us know how you might like to contribute to the health and vitality of our community.

 What About Fundraisers?

-St. Helena's/Santa Elena has been fortunate to receive generous financial support from the Diocese of Chicago, Grace Episcopal Church in Hinsdale, and external donors.
-However, we must also conduct a number of fundraisers every year, including our big Fourth of July parking lot fundraiser, to raise money to meet our expenses and advance our growing mission.
+Like many churches, St. Helena's must conduct a number of fundraisers every year, including our big Third of July parking lot fundraiser, to raise money to meet our expenses and advance our growing mission.
 In addition to the money we raise, these fundraisers are great opportunities to connect with the local community.
 Volunteering at one of these events is a fun way to support the church, while offering hospitality to our neighbors.

 Why Should I Pledge?